-My friend Kristen from Become a Pinterest VA is one of the most successful Pinterest Virtual Assistants out there.
+My friend Kristin from Become a Pinterest VA is one of the most successful Pinterest Virtual Assistants out there.
 As former VA, she’s complied all her knowledge into a comprehensive course: Become a Pinterest VA.

 You’ll walk away from this course knowing exactly how to find and pitch to clients, build effective relationships, put together Pinterest virtual assistant packages, and run a successful virtual assistant business.
 Sounds like high-value stuff right?

 Nearly all of their course graduates have inspiring success stories.
 This can be the perfect opportunity for someone with Pinterest skills who’s looking to start working for themselves.